openebs/openebs/k8s/dedicated/README.md

-# Using OpenEBS Storage with Kubernetes
+# Kubernetes with Dedicated OpenEBS Storage

-We have made it easy to setup an demo environment for trying OpenEBS Storage with Kubernetes Cluster.
+Vagrant simplifies the setting up an demo environment for using with OpenEBS Storage with Kubernetes Cluster.

 All you need is an Ubuntu 16.04 Host/VM with 8+ GB RAM and 8+ Core CPU installed with:
 - Vagrant 1.9.1 or above